OneDev49/stefan-luellmann-ecommerce-app/README.md

 - Technology logos are trademarks of their respective owners.
 - Brand logos are trademarks of their respective owners.
 - Icons are used from [Font Awesome](https://fontawesome.com/license) and are subject to their respective licenses.

+## Disclaimer

+This is a non-commercial portfolio project.
+It is not a real E-Commerce Store and no Products can be purchased.

+**All products, brand names (e.g. Zentheon, AetherFlux), descriptions, and prices listed on this website are entirely fictional** and created for demonstration purposes only.
+They are not affiliated with any real-world companies or products.
+Product images are AI-generated and used as placeholders.
+All trademarks are the property of their respective owners.